 Andrew Frost co-founded The Art Life in 2004.
 He has written for a wide variety of Australian and international art magazines including Art & Australia, Australian Art Collector, Contemporary, Flash Art, Art Forum and Randian Online and many others.
-He has contributed journalism and opinion pieces to The Sydney Morning Herald as well as writing on a huge variety of subjects including [but not restricted to] cooking, gardening, cosmetic surgery, movies and "strange but true" stories.
-He is the author of the monograph The Boys, published by Currency Press.
+He has contributed journalism and opinion pieces to The Sydney Morning Herald and is the art critic for the Guardian Australia.
+He is the author of the monograph The Boys [Currency Press] and the artist's book A Personal History of Soviet Space Exploration [Pretty Bad Horse].
 When he was a child he cried at an Alice Cooper concert.

 Luise Guest has worked as an art teacher and educator for many years prior to travelling to China on a NSW Premier’s Kingold Chinese Creative Arts Scholarship early in 2011 to further her researches into contemporary Chinese art and art education.
 While in Beijing, Shanghai, Guangzhou and Hong Kong she interviewed more than 20 artists, curators and artworld figures, from eminent artists such as Wang Jianwei and Hu Jieming, through to emerging younger artists such as Lu Yang and Shi Zhiying.
 Since her return she has been writing and blogging regularly about China and Chinese art, and will continue to travel regularly to China to further her research.